Economic Growth

 Uganda’s national poverty line has been fixed at US$0.88–US$1.04 since 1990.
 This measure is much lower than the World Bank’s international figure of US$1.90.
 Therefore, Uganda’s poverty estimate of 21.7% in 2016 is much lower than the 41.7% in 2016 calculated using the global measure of extreme poverty.

 It is no good supporting education and health if the community cannot afford to pay for their health and Education.
-For the last four years, we have supported the community to look for ways to increase their income.
+For the last five years, we have supported the community to look for ways to increase their income.

 Each family is coached through the process so that all questions are answered and supported through the process.
+Financial training in partnership with Rural Inclusion has been delivered to the families.

 Chickens